msdavid/fiji/README.md

     *   Search for and enable the following APIs for your project:
         *   **Cloud Firestore API** (for the database)
         *   **Identity Platform API** (Firebase Authentication relies on this; enabling Firebase Auth often handles this)
+        *   **Cloud Storage API** (Firebase Storage relies on this.
+Also ensure "Cloud Storage for Firebase API" is enabled, usually handled by Firebase setup)
         *   **Cloud Run API** (for deploying the backend/frontend as services)
         *   **Cloud Build API** (for automated CI/CD pipelines)
         *   **Artifact Registry API** (if you plan to store Docker images in GCP)